ThwCorbin/toms-site/src/posts/tags-scheme.md

 layout: layouts/post.njk
 ---

-Scheme: Organise tags for blog posts on my website.
+Scheme: Organise `tags` for blog posts on my website.

-Details: I use 11ty's collections' `tags` to organise my blog content.
+Details: I use [11ty's collections](https://www.11ty.io/docs/collections/ 'Eleventy static site generator documentation for collections') `tags` to organise my blog content.
 In each blog post's front matter, I assign values for the `tags` key.
 All blog entries have a `tags` key of #post.
 Then I break out posts into three different main tags: #article, #note, and #card.

 <!END clip>